raaquino/amadeus-sdk-php/README.md

 # Amadeus SDK for PHP - Version 1

-The **Amadeus SDK for PHP** makes it easy for developers to access [Amadeus Self-Service APIs] in their PHP code, and build travel applications using services like Air(Flight search and Inteliigence), Hotel(Hotel search and offers), Destination(Poinst of interest) etc. You can get started in minutes by [installing the SDK through Composer]or by downloading a single zip or phar file from our [latest release][latest-release].
+The **Amadeus SDK for PHP** makes it easy for developers to access Amadeus Self-Service APIs in their PHP code, and build travel applications using services like Air (Flight search and Inteliigence), Hotel (Hotel search and offers) and Destination(Poinst of interest).
+You can get started in minutes by installing the SDK through Composer or by downloading a single zip or phar file from our latest release.

-## Resources

-* [User Guide][docs-guide] – For both getting started and in-depth SDK usage information
-* [API Docs][docs-api] – For details about operations, parameters, and responses

 ## Features

-* Provides easy-to-use HTTP clients for all supported Amadeus [services] and authentication protocols.
+* Provides easy-to-use HTTP clients for all supported Amadeus services and authentication protocol.
 * Built on [Guzzle] and utilizes many of its features

 ## Getting Started
 1. **Sign up for Amadeus** – Before you begin, you need to sign up for an Amadeus Developer Account and and set up your first application.
-1. **Minimum requirements** – To run the SDK, your system will need to meet the [minimum requirements][docs-requirements], including having **PHP >= 5.5**.
-   We highly recommend having it compiled with the cURL extension and cURL 7.16.2+ compiled with a TLS backend (e.g., NSS or OpenSSL).
-1. **Install the SDK** – Using [Composer] is the recommended way to install the Amadeus SDK for PHP.  in the base directory of your project to add the SDK as a dependency:
+2. **Install the SDK** – Using [Composer] is the recommended way to install the Amadeus SDK for PHP.  in the base directory of your project to add the SDK as a dependency:
    ```
    composer require raaquino/amadeus-sdk-php:dev-master